vidhijain11/abn-qa-backend-assingment/README.md

 6. You can set the BASE_URI, ACCESS_TOKEN and PROJECT_ID in `src/test/resources/configfiles/config.properties` file. by default BASE_URI = https://gitlab.com/api/v4

       Note :
-   1) If environment variable is not provided it will fetch BASE_URI, ACCESS_TOKEN and PROJECT_ID from `config.properties` file.
+         a) If environment variable is not provided it will fetch BASE_URI, ACCESS_TOKEN and PROJECT_ID from `config.properties` file.
-   2) Only authenticated user has access to api's.
+         b) Only authenticated user has access to api's.
 It returns only issues created by the current user.

 7. Tests can be executed directly using testNG suite XML file - `src/test/resources/testsuites/gitIssuesAPITest.xml`